Karekin II

-Catholicos Garegin II (Գարեգին Բ, also spelled Karekin; born 21 August 1951) is the current Catholicos of All Armenians, the supreme head of the Armenian Apostolic Church.
+Catholicos Garegin II (Գարեգին Բ, also spelled Karekin; born 21 August 1951) is the Catholicos of All Armenians, the supreme head of the Armenian Apostolic Church, since 1999.
 In 2013 he was unanimously elected the Oriental Orthodox head of the World Council of Churches for the next eight years.

 Biography

 Garegin II was born as Ktrij Nersessian in Voskehat, Armenia, on 21 August 1951.
 He entered the Gevorkian Theological Seminary at Echmiadzin in 1965 and graduated with honours in 1971.
 He was ordained to the diaconate in 1970.
 Later he became a monk and was ordained a priest in 1972.
 In the late 1970s the Catholicos of that period encouraged him to study outside of Armenia.
 This led to him continuing his studies in Vienna, Bonn University, and Zagorsk, Russia.
 On 23 October 1983, he was consecrated bishop at Echmiadzin.
 He became an archbishop in 1992.

 Garegin II speaks fluent German from his time in Germany and Austria.
 In 1975 during his time in Cologne he was the spiritual representative of nine Armenian congregations in Germany.

 In 1988 Garegin took an active role in helping his people overcome the Armenian earthquake.
 He oversaw the construction of a number of churches and schools in Armenia.
 He also showed an interest in using modern technology and telecommunications to help the life of his churches as well as dealing with the legacies of the Soviet era.

 On 27 October 1999 he was elected the 132nd Catholicos of All Armenians at the Mother See of Holy Etchmiadzin, succeeding Karekin I. His relations with Pope John Paul II were generally positive.
 When the Pope visited Armenia in 2001, he stayed with the Catholicos.

 In October 2007, he began a second visit to the United States.
 On 10 October 2007, he offered the opening prayer for the day's session of the United States House of Representatives.

 His ecumenical trip to India to meet Baselios Thoma Didymos I, Catholicos of the East in November 2008, helped strengthen relations between the Armenian and Indian Orthodox Churches.